 Varnish Removal | Paintings Conservation

-This is the second of six brochures in the series Paintings Conservation created for conservators of canvas and panel paintings wishing to keep up with the rapidly advancing techniques in their field.
+This is the second of six brochures in the series Paintings Conservation created for professional conservators of easel paintings, wishing to keep up with current knowledge, and learning how to apply new techniques in their field.
 The brochure Varnish Removal will help practicing conservators gain a better comprehension of the complex theories and practices behind the removal of varnish.
 It will also give advice and recipes, with an emphasis on older varnishes on traditional oil paint.

 The brochures in this series on conservation are:

 - Filling Losses in Paint (expected)

 - Structural Conservation of Canvas and Panels (expected)

 Authors: Julia M. van den Burg (MA PD.
 Res.; Private conservator), Kate Seymour (MA (Hons, MA; Head of Education and Senior Painting Conservator, Stichting Restauratie Atelier Limburg)

 Editing: Klaas Jan van den Berg (RCE), Lia Gorter (Foundation for Cultural Inventory, SCI)